Consensus Complementarity Control for Multi-Contact MPC: Robot Arm Manipulation

 For $i^\mathrm{th}$ ball, $x^{b_i}$, we pick the desired ball state as:

-where $x_c$ is a constant value and $d_y$ is the desired translation on y-direction.
+where $x_c$ is a constant value and $d_y$ is the desired translation on $y$ direction.
 We also follow the same heuristic as the previous section and set the end-effector bias with respect to the ball that has made the least progress in the $y$ direction.

 For the 2-ball setup, we design a controller that can run around $40$ Hz where $s = 2$, $\rho = 0.1$, $G_k = I$, $\rho_s = 3$, $\Delta t = 0.1$ and $N=5$.
 Similar to the previous section, we follow Algorithm \ref{algortihm_high_level} to generate desired states and forces ($x_d, \lambda_d$).
 Impedance controller \eqref{eq:impedance} is used to track the desired states, and feedforward torque term is taken as zero $(\tau_{ff} = 0)$ for this specific example.

-For the 3-ball setup, everything else is the same but the controller can only run around $20$ Hz.
+\rev{We demonstrate the value of the convex projection (Section~\ref{subsec:projection}) on the 3-ball setup.
+Here, with identical parameters as in the 2-ball setting, the MIQP projection (with the Anitescu contact model from Section~\ref{subsec:Anitescu}) runs at approximately $30$ Hz.
+With the convex projection, the controller rate increases to $100$ Hz.
+While this projection is approximate, we note empirically that the resulting controller is high performance and succeeds at the task.}

 It is important to emphasize that we do not warm-start our algorithm with an initial trajectory and C3 decides on contact interactions (e.g. which ball to interact with, the interaction between balls themselves) on its own.
-We have successfully accomplished the task with 2 balls where the controller runs around $40$ Hz.
-For the 3-ball setup, C3 ran at $20$ Hz, which was empirically too slow to stably complete the task.
-By adjusting the simulation speed, we can artificially increase the control rate to $40$ Hz, where it was successful.
-This demonstrates the current limits of real-time performance, and also illustrates what might be possible with increased compute and further code optimization.
-A full video of both experiments are provided in the supplementary material.
+We have successfully accomplished the task with 2 balls where the controller runs around $40$ Hz. \rev{For the 3-ball setup, C3 with MIQP projection ran at $30$ Hz, which was empirically too slow to stably complete the task.
+By using the convex projection, we can increase the control rate to $100$ Hz, where the task was completed successfully.
+A full video of both experiments are provided in the supplementary material.}